2011 China floods

-The 2011 China floods are a series of floods from June to September 2011 that occurred in central and southern parts of the People's Republic of China.
+The 2011 China floods were a series of floods from June to September 2011 that occurred in central and southern parts of the People's Republic of China.
 They were caused by heavy rain that inundated portions of 12 provinces, leaving other provinces still suffering a prolonged drought, and with direct economic losses of nearly US$6.5 billion.

 Effects

-Conflicting reports suggest that either 12 or 13 provinces and autonomous regions have been hit by heavy floods Weather forecasts predicted the rain would continue, and the government warned of possible mudslides.
+Conflicting reports suggested that either 12 or 13 provinces and autonomous regions had been hit by heavy floods.
+Weather forecasts predicted the rain would continue, and the government warned of possible mudslides.

-On 10 June 2011, the China's Flood Control Office reported that the tropical storm Sarika would land somewhere between the city of Shanwei in Guangdong province and Zhangpu in nearby Fujian province on 11 June, bringing more severe flooding.
+On 10 June 2011, China's Flood Control Office reported that the tropical storm Sarika would land somewhere between the city of Shanwei in Guangdong province and Zhangpu in nearby Fujian province on 11 June, bringing more severe flooding.

 China's Meteorological Administration issued a level 3 emergency alert for the Yangtze on 12 June.
 As of 17 June, the flood alert had been raised to a level 4 (the maximum alert level) – with 555,000 people being evacuated across the Yangtze Basin.

 Severe tropical storm Meari caused flooding in Liaoning, Zhejiang and Shandong provinces, by 27 June flooding had forced the evacuation of 7,500 people, destroyed 400 homes and covered 17 counties including 33,000 hectares of farmland, affecting 164,000 people.

 Casualties

 At least 54 people had died by 9 June as a result of the flooding.
 A further forty-one people were reported dead on 10 June, bringing the total dead to at least 97, and by 13 June official totals reported at least 105 were dead and 63 missing.

-State media announced that between 13–17 June, a further 19 people were killed, with seven more missing from Anhui, Zhejiang, Jiangxi, Hubei, Hunan, Sichuan and Guizhou provinces and Chongqing municipality.
+National media announced that between 13 and 17 June, a further 19 people were killed, with seven more missing from Anhui, Zhejiang, Jiangxi, Hubei, Hunan, Sichuan and Guizhou provinces and Chongqing municipality.
 Later updates suggested 25 dead and 25 missing between those dates.

 However, unofficial totals on 17 June (based on the reports from the various provinces) have the casualties at 178 dead and 68 missing.

-Official totals from the State Flood Control and Drought Relief Headquarters on 30 June: at least 239 dead, 86 missing.
+Official totals from the National Flood Control and Drought Relief Headquarters on 30 June: at least 239 dead, 86 missing.
 36.7 million people have been affected, about 106,500 houses and about 1.16 million hectares of crops destroyed, with a total of 43.2 billion yuan ($6.65 billion) in economic costs.